Agnihotriakshat2096/Agnihotriakshat2096/README.md

 - 👋 Hi, I’m @Agnihotriakshat2096
 - 👀 I’m a student
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning web development
 - 📫 You can mail me.

 <!---